jdeisenberg/icljs/_sources/appendix_a.rst

 The ``id`` Attribute
 ------------------------

 When you are using ClojureScript to manipulate a web page, you will usually use the ``getElementById`` function to access an HTML element by its ``id`` attribute.
 The value of an ``id`` cannot contain spaces, but may contain any other character.
-To interact better with CSS (see following), you would be well advised to use only letters, digits, underscores, and hyphens for your ``id``\ s.
+To interact better with CSS (see :doc:`Appendix B </appendix_b>`), you would be well advised to use only letters, digits, underscores, and hyphens for your ``id``\ s.

 Summary
 ---------